HITOGAWARII/WHSTechNotes/journal.md

 # March 17, 2025

 I've been on my chromebook that whole entire week because my phone was taken away.
 So far i've been watching new and old movies which made me understand them more than i was younger. :3

+# March 24, 2025

+The integration of advanced technologies like AI and AR is significantly transforming the March Madness experience, impacting both the excitement and accessibility of the tournament.
+While AI introduces a new layer of strategic analysis, social media and streaming services are revolutionizing fan engagement and the traditional viewing experience.
+AI's role in predicting March Madness outcomes, exemplified by tools like Microsoft Copilot and Perplexity AI, presents a dual impact on the tournament's appeal.
+On one hand, AI enhances the analytical depth and provides intriguing insights into team performances, player statistics, and potential upsets.
+AI-driven forecasts, such as Alabama's predicted victory in the 2025 tournament, spark discussions and offer fans new perspectives.
+However, the increasing accuracy of AI predictions raises concerns about diminishing the unpredictability that makes March Madness thrilling.
+The element of surprise, with underdog teams and unexpected outcomes, is a key factor in fan engagement, and over-reliance on AI insights could reduce the excitement of bracket-building and game-watching.
+The debate continues whether AI-driven forecasts overshadow human intuition and the "human elements" that make sports exciting.